Who’s Who in the California Pops Orchestra

 Responsible for designing and developing the California Pops Orchestra website and assisting with Pops’ data management.
 A graduate in Music from the University of California at Berkeley, Sarah has been playing cello in the California Pops on and off since the early 2000’s.
 Her professional background in online marketing and marketing analytics is enabling the Pops to upgrade its behind-the-scenes infrastructure.

-Responsible for managing all activities in the theater including box office, lobby information center, will call, emergency needs, customer service and press relations on show day.
-Margery’s experience in technical drawing, technical illustration and the project management skills involved in these highly collaborative areas serves her and the Pops well both on Show Day and in show preparation and volunteer management.
-Some have described this activity as “herding cats” but Margery likes to think of it as corralling exuberant enthusiasm.
+Responsible for managing all activities in the theater including lobby information center, will call, emergency needs, customer service and press relations on show day.
+Deb’s experienced in business accounting and is a senior lifestyle education, development and events manager.
+Her project management skills involved in these highly collaborative areas serves her and the Pops well both on Show Day and in show preparation and volunteer management.

 Bob Runnels — Assistant Conductor and Board Advisor